Use the search field here to find a specific question and answer

 Class II: Payout percentages* are set solely by the tribe and any changes to them are approved by tribal regulators.

 Class III: Per the Arizona Tribal-State Gaming Compact, minimum payout percentages for Class III gaming are set at 80 to 83 percent.
 This means that a machine must return 80 to 83 percent of wagers over the expected life of the machine.
-If at any time a Class III casino wishes to alter the payout percentage, it must receive approval from the respective Tribal Gaming Authority (TGA), and notify ADG of the change.
-The machines that have been changed must stay out of play until inspected by both ADG and the TGA to make sure it still is meeting all requirements.
+If at any time a Class III casino wishes to alter the payout percentage, it must receive approval from the respective TGO (Tribal Gaming Office), and notify ADG of the change.
+The machines that have been changed must stay out of play until inspected by both ADG and the TGO to make sure it still is meeting all requirements.

 *Payout percentages are over the expected life of a gaming device.

-Class III: Initiate the process with the appropriate Tribal Gaming Authority.
+Class III: Initiate the process with the appropriate Tribal Gaming Office.
 Section 14 of the Arizona Tribal-State Gaming Compact outlines the process for resolving patron disputes.
 If a patron is unable to resolve his dispute with the casino over wins and losses, the patron has the right to contact the TGO to resolve the issue.
 The Compact gives sole authority to the TGOs to resolve patron disputes over wins and losses.
+Learn more on our Patron Disputes page.

 A gaming device is a mechanical device, electromechanical device, or a device controlled by an electronic microprocessor or another manner, whether that device constitutes Class II or Class III gaming, that allows a player or players to play games of chance and/or skill, and whether the device accepts coins, tokens, bills, coupons, ticket vouchers, electronic in-house accounting system credits, or other similar forms of consideration and, through the application of chance, allows a player to become entitled to a prize, which may be collected through the dispensing of coins, tokens, bills, coupons, ticket vouchers, electronic in-house accounting system credits or other similar forms of value.